-CO4: learn the price and marketing policies of agriculture and its implications
+CO3: learn the price and marketing policies of agriculture and its implications.

-MASTER OF ARTS (Economics)- Semester I Session 2020-21

-Course Code: MECL-1455 OPT-IX: Economics of Agriculture
+MASTER OF ARTS Session 2021-22 OPT-IX: Economics of Agriculture

-Two questions, each carrying 16 marks, from each of Units I-IV (i.e. a total of eight Questions) are to be set.
+Two questions, each carrying 16 marks, from each of the Units I-IV (i.e. a total of eight questions) are to be set.
 Candidates are required to attempt five questions, selecting at least one from each unit.
 The fifth question may be attempted from any unit.

-Unit I
+UNIT I

-Basic Agricultural Economics - Production functions in agriculture; Input-input and product-product relationship; Inter-sectoral linkages of agriculture (Backward, forward, linkages and feed-back effect).
+Basic Agricultural Economics - Production functions in agriculture: Input-input and productproduct relationship; Inter-sectoral linkages of agriculture (Backward, forward, linkages and feed-back effect).
 Models of agricultural development - Lewis, FEI-Ranis, Gorgeuson's, Mellor, Schultz and Boserp's model.

-Basic Inputs - Irrigation, HYV seeds, mechanization, distribution mechanism of inputs; New agricultural strategy and its impact on employment and income distribution.
+Basic Inputs - Irrigation, HYV seeds, mechanization, distribution mechanism of inputs, New agricultural strategy and its impact on employment and income distribution.